Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Instance Generator and Phase Transitions

 Although we do not use it directly, it is also possible to estimate $e_{50}$ analytically based on the instance generator properties.
-In \ref{ap:estimated-PT} we give an (approximate) computation in the style of an `annealed estimate' \cite{SelmanKirkpatrick1996:AIJ-critical-behavior} of the average number of solutions given $k$, $n$, $e$ and $\gamma$; with the intent to use it to obtain an approximate value of $e_{50}(k, n, \gamma)$.
+In \appendixB, we give an (approximate) computation in the style of an `annealed estimate'~\cite{SelmanKirkpatrick1996:AIJ-critical-behavior} of the average number of solutions given $k$, $n$, $e$ and $\gamma$; with the intent to use it to obtain an approximate value of $e_{50}(k, n, \gamma)$.
 The annealed estimate seeks the average number of solutions over all instances, and so gives an upper bound on the PT -- because once the average drops below 0.5 then at least half the instances must be unsatisfiable.
-Whether it gives a good estimate depends on the distribution of solutions between instances.
+(A similar concept is used in the constrainedness parameter~\shortcite{Gent1996} which is expressed via the average number of feasible solutions in an ensemble of problem instances.)
 The main novelty of our analysis is that it accounts for the unevenness of distribution of solutions arising from the two-level nature of the problem.
-In particular, we observed that a straightforward strategy with counting all the plans and estimating the probability of a single plan being valid does not give a tight estimate in our case.
+In particular, we observed that a straightforward strategy of direct estimation of the probability of a single plan being valid does not give a tight estimate in our case.
 Indeed, there might be millions of authorised plans per pattern but at the same time the expected number of eligible patterns can be well below one.
 In that case, most of the instances will have no valid plans at all but some very rare instances will have millions of valid plans.
 Since the straightforward estimation strategy gives the average number of valid plans per instance, its result is likely to be a significant over-estimate of the position of the PT.
 In order to estimate the critical point $e_{50}$ more accurately, we have to ask a different question: we need to know when the probability of an instance to have at least one valid plan is 50\%.
-To obtain relatively accurate results, we have to estimate the number of eligible patterns and then the probability of a pattern being valid.
-This will give us the expected number of valid \emph{patterns} which allows us to more accurately estimate the critical point $e_{50}$.
+For this, we have to estimate the number of eligible patterns and then the probability of a pattern being authorised.
+This will give us the expected number of valid \emph{patterns} which yields a more accurate estimate of the critical point $e_{50}$.